takagi/cl-cuda/README.markdown

     with-cuda-context (dev-id &key (interop nil)) &body body

-The macro `with-cuda-context` keeps a CUDA context during `body`.
+Keeps a CUDA context during `body`.
 The `dev-id` and `interop` parameters are passed to `init-cuda-context` function which appears in its expansion form.

 ### [Function] synchronize-context